What is actually changing with the FAA’s MOSAIC rules for Sport Pilot and how does it specifically affect Sport Pilot students?

 No, a Sport Pilot cannot legally fly passengers or property in an aircraft for compensation or hire.
 In order to do this, a pilot needs a Commercial Pilot certificate.

 However, the recent changes (effective October 22nd, 2025) for the FAA’s MOSAIC have granted some of the limited compensation privileges of Private Pilots, but not all of them.
-For example, Sport Pilots are now allowed to received compensation for limited commercial operations such as pipeline patrol, aerial photography and glider towing (with training).
+For example, Sport Pilots are now allowed to received compensation for limited commercial operations such as pipeline patrol, other patrol operations or aerial photography.

 Sport pilots are limited to flying light sport aircraft or LSAs (read more about LSAs below).